 Please check rates and details directly with the companies in question if you need more recent info.

 The collapse of fragile pinnacles caused the accumulation of talus.
 Inside this more or less loose blocks of rhyolite numerous caves can be found.
 The caves are so-called talus caves, a labyrinth of chambers and crevices covered by an accumulation of talus.
 This kind of caves is very rare.
 Balconies and Bear Gulch cave were created when boulders formed a roof over a narrow canyon.
 As a result there is a cave river, which si quite extraordinary for talus caves.

-One highlight of the caves is the Bear Creek forming subterranean cascades in the caves.
-Unfortunately part of the trail through the caves uses the bed of Bear Creek, so Wellingtons may be a good idea during periods of high water.
+One highlight of the caves is the Bear Creek forming subterranean cascades inside the caves.
+Unfortunately part of the trail through the caves uses the bed of Bear Creek, so rubber boots may be a good idea during periods of high water.

 The caves are located at opposite sides of the park, at the two entrances.
 There is no road through the park, and the drive time around through oak-dotted hills is over an hour.
 It is also possible to hike through the park, the big loop takes about a day.
 At the east entrance is a small visitor and a campground, but there is no food available in the park.
 The best time to visit Pinnacles is in March and April, when the weather is comfortable, the streams are flowing and the wildflowers are at their peak.
 However, for the caves the dry summer is much better.